Friends-of-Tracking-Data-FoTD/FoundationsInR/README.md

 # FoundationsInR
 This repository will contain getting started material with R. It will try to cover the topics of how to begin programming with R:

--Data transformation (working with scalars, arrays, vectors, lists, dataframes, matrices, data tables) -Data visualization
+-Data transformation (working with scalars, arrays, vectors, lists, dataframes, matrices, data tables)<br/>
+-Data visualization<br/>
--Performing analysis
+-Performing analysis<br/>
--Interactive applications in Shiny
+-Interactive applications in Shiny<br/>

 The code that is available at the moment is the following:
 * Draw_Pitch.R